vwegmayr/dementia-classification/README.rst

 Then simply run :code:`make`, which will rename the project folder and create an initial conda environment.

+In order to test your setup, run :code:`make test` and :code:`make quality`.
+They should both run OK.

+You can also build the initial documentation with :code:`make doc` and view it with :code:`make view`.

 Tests and quality checks